 How many credits will I need to graduate?

-The program is undergoing revisions concerning credit hours.
-Currently, students need 45 credits to graduate.
-It is anticipated that students starting the program in Fall 2013 will need 48 credit hours to graduate.
+Students starting the program in or after Fall 2013 will need 48 credit hours to graduate.

 How many credits are considered full-time?

 Full time attendance at the graduate level is considered 9 credits or more, usually the equivalent of 3 classes.
 It is not recommended that students take more than 9 credit hours per semester.

 Will I be required to take the Praxis exam?
 If so, when can I take it?

 Yes.
 Students will need to pass the Praxis Professional School Counselor exam in order to gain licensure as a K-12 school counselor.
 We recommend you wait to take the exam until all core coursework is completed AND you have started practicum.
 Students should register for their preferred test date well in advance.

 Your academic adviser is assigned to you when you are admitted into the program.
 The name and contact information for your adviser is on your letter of acceptance.